Preparing for the next JAMB exam? Discover JAMB’s secret to help you score high in the next JAMB UTME exam.

 Some have concluded that 2 months of JAMB lessons is all they need to prepare for JAMB.

 But, can this really work for you even if it works for the next person?

 JAMB CBT Secret #2: Study with JAMB past questions!

 This is among the most important secret to JAMB’s success!
-JAMB past questions give you the idea of the type of questions to expect in your UTME exam.
+JAMB past questions give you an idea of the type of questions to expect in your UTME exam.
 No serious JAMB student will neglect the importance of JAMB past questions.

-Interestingly, we have thousands of JAMB past questions and answers in all the subjects and you can study them offline with EduNgr JAMB App: Download JAMB CBT app
+Interestingly, we have thousands of JAMB past questions and answers in all the subjects and you can study them offline with EduNgr JAMB App: Download the JAMB CBT app

 JAMB CBT Secret #3: Have your own study timetable

 A study timetable will help you organize your studies in the way it will suit you best.
 In your timetable, you indicate all the topics you need to cover (according to JAMB syllabuses) and allocate different times per week or days for each subject.